 It has all of the necessities: supermarkets, department stores, (a Marks & Spencer of course) banks, and restaurants all conveniently arranged on its main streets.
 It's just as Hardy said "as compact as a box of dominoes."
 It may not win "Most Beautiful" contests but it has character and charm.
 These pleasing qualities seemed to have happened naturally rather than by calculated plan.

 From Dorchester it's easy to reach dozens of villages in a matter of minutes, villages with intriguing names like Sydling St. Nicholas, Evershot, Ryme Intrinsica, Maiden Newton, Melbury Osmond and Cerne Abbas.
 Dorchester has limitless possibilities, one could easily spend six weeks based in this town alone but there are other towns just as rewarding.
-Sherborne with it's two castles and beautiful Abbey Church, Swanage with its lovely beach, Poole with its busy harbor, and Wimborne with its fine minister and stylish shops would all make good bases.
+Sherborne with its two castles and beautiful Abbey Church, Swanage with its lovely beach, Poole with its busy harbour, and Wimborne with its fine minister and stylish shops would all make good bases.

 In Lyme Regis it is possible to walk out on the Cobb with the wind dramatically lashing the waves in the background and pretend to be Meryl Streep or Jeremy Irons as they appeared in the movie version of John Fowles' The French Lieutenant's Woman.
 John Fowles own house can be seen from the Cobb.

-If Abbotsbury is used as a base one can visit the swannery where at nesting time in April over 300 nests cover the meadow at the head of Chesil Beach like a flock of snow white sheep.
+If Abbotsbury is used as a base one can visit the swannery where at nesting time in April over 300 nests cover the meadow at the head of Chesil Beach like a flock of snow-white sheep.
 The swans were introduced by Benedictine monks when they created a monastery in the eleventh century.

-In Wareham one can stay at a little inn by the Frome River and watch the sailboats on their way to Poole Harbor.
+In Wareham, one can stay at a little inn by the Frome River and watch the sailboats on their way to Poole Harbor.
 Breakfast can be eaten on the terrace so close to the water it is possible to shake hands with the skippers as they sail by.
 There is a Lawrence of Arabia exhibit in the town museum.
 Clouds Hill where Lawrence was living when he was so tragically killed in a motorcycle accident is just a few miles from town.
 The National Trust owns it now.

-During the Civil War it withstood two different sieges but was finally delivered into the hands of the Parliamentarians because of treachery within.
+During the Civil War, it withstood two different sieges but was finally delivered into the hands of the Parliamentarians because of treachery within.
 Parliament voted to destroy the castle in 1646 but although it was mined and blasted the massive towers did not fall but sank into the mines where they still remain, ruined but upright.
 It's an awe-inspiring sight, one of many to be found in Dorset.

 Surprisingly the things in Dorset that are the most fun are either free or cost very little.
 Things like following the coastal footpath, a tour of Lyme Regis with the town crier, a walk to St. Catherines's Chapel overlooking Chesil Beach, and strolling through country towns on market day.
-Just breathing the sparkling, fresh air in places like Melbury Park with its five lakes, its deer park, and its fairylike forest thickly covered with oak, chestnut, and lime trees will make a journey to Dorset worth while.
+Just breathing the sparkling, fresh air in places like Melbury Park with its five lakes, its deer park, and its fairylike forest thickly covered with oak, chestnut, and lime trees will make a journey to Dorset worthwhile.